 You’ve got the essential oil you want to use, so now which carrier oil do you use?
 There are MANY different carrier oils to choose from.
 You can select a variety based on preferences such as scent, thickness, and the inherent therapeutic properties of the carrier oil itself.
 You can also choose oils based on how the end product will be used, such as making an essential oil body butter using thick shea butter as a carrier.

 Personally, I prefer using almond oil, jojoba, or fractionated coconut oil.
 The latter is the one I use the most because it doesn’t stain, has no scent, and has a very long shelf life.
 However almond oil has a lovely light scent and is great for skin care and massage.
 Jojoba is actually a wax rather than an oil, but it has very little scent, a great texture for massage and moisturizing, and is naturally anti-inflammatory.
-Avocado oil is one I plan to try to help moisturize and nourish my skin, especially in the coming winter months.

 How Do I Dilute Essential Oils?